OlivierLDff/QtIosCMake/README.md

 **VERSION**

 The string that specifies the build version number of the bundle.
 This value is a monotonically increased string, comprised of one or more period-separated integers.
 This value can correspond to either released or unreleased versions of the application.
 This value cannot be localized.
-The default is `1.0.0`.
+The default is `${CMAKE_PROJECT_VERSION}` is set, otherwise  `1.0.0`.

 *Example:*